Monsieur-Bert/inception/README.md

 ### 🔗 Wordpress

-The **WordPress** software that creates your website.
+The **WordPress** software that creates our website.
 It uses PHP to generate pages and talks to the MariaDB database to get the data it needs.
 The WordPress installation wizard will run automatically on first access, using the database credentials from our configuration.
-We can connect to the admin page using `http://antauber.42.fr/wp-admin` and log in with the credentials defined in our .env and secrets files.
+We can connect to the admin page using `http://antauber.42.fr/wp-admin` and log in with the credentials defined in our `.env` and `secrets` files.

 ***
 ## 💎 Bonus Part